r-raymond/nixos-mailserver/README.md

  * configurations that need to be made after `nixos-rebuild switch`
  * complicated storage schemes
  * webclients / http-servers

-## Ideas for future releases
- * Fine grained control over ownership of aliases
- * More than one domain
- * Let's Encrypt

 ## Contributors
  * Special thanks to @Infinisil for the module rewrite